-- (1) The PHO and its Contracted Providers will participate in the development of the district or regional health emergency plan (the "Plan") coordinated by the DHB and other relevant participants to ensure the PHO's Enrolled Persons, patients, and Staff are provided for during a health emergency. - (2) The Plan will outline, to the extent practicable, the human, financial and other roles and resources that each participant, including DHBs, PHOs and Contracted Providers, will contribute to responding to an emergency, including substitution of services to meet the health emergency. - (3) The PHO will work with the DHB and relevant participants to ensure the Plan is reviewed periodically to maintain currency. - (4) The Plan must identify how the PHO will respond to an emergency event, and reflect that the PHO will take an all hazards approach to emergency planning. - (5) If requested by the DHB the PHO will participate in processes to ensure that emergency responses are integrated, coordinated and exercised, provided that the level of participation required of the PHO will be reasonable and reflective of the nature of the services and the expected roles and services the PHO would provide in an emergency situation. - (6) The DHB will negotiate with the PHO about contributing to the PHO's costs if funding is available to the DHB to manage an emergency.
+- (a) participate in the development of the district or regional health emergency plan (the "Plan") coordinated by the DHB and other relevant participants to ensure the PHO's Enrolled Persons, patients, and Staff are provided for during a health emergency; - (b) ensure that the Plan (if there is one): - outlines, to the extent practicable, the human, financial and other roles and resources that each participant, including DHBs, PHOs and Contracted Providers, will contribute to responding to an emergency, including substitution of services to meet the health emergency; and - (ii) identifies how the PHO will respond to an emergency event, and reflects that the PHO will take an all hazards approach to emergency planning; - (c) if there is no Plan, put in place its own arrangements to meet the requirements set out in paragraph (b); - (d) work with the DHB and relevant participants to ensure the Plan and/or PHO arrangements are

+- reviewed periodically to maintain currency; - (e) participate in processes to ensure that emergency responses are integrated, coordinated and exercised.
+The level of participation required of the PHO will be reasonable and reflective of the nature of the services and the expected roles and services the PHO would provide in an emergency situation; and - (f) have a contingency plan to manage continued delivery of the Services in the event of a health emergency.